 - Do not apply for more than one sublicense within the same date range.

 - If you are looking for housing with your partner and/or children, you may only sublicense a family housing unit.
 Family housing units cannot be sublicensed to single residents.
-You must live with your family in the unit and are required to provide proof of family to the Housing Office before being approved for a sublicense.
-The Housing Office will also verify this status during your stay.
+You must live with your family in the unit and are required to provide proof of family to Housing & Residential Services before being approved for a sublicense.
+Housing & Residential Services will also verify this status during your stay.
 Information about what you can use to verify your family status can be found here.